Miguel-Florian/RestApi-Test-Golang/readme.md

 - Write the logic of controllers functions (done)
 - Test the results with the json format (done)
 - Write Jwt token for authentication(done)
-- Write an authorization func for each route group
+- Write an authorization func for each route group (done)
-- Coding interfaces
-- Check how can we upload a book on mongodb and check how can we download it